srobo/docs/programming/sr/motors/index.md

 Setting motor power
 -------------------

 Motor power is controlled using [PWM](https://en.wikipedia.org/wiki/Pulse-width_modulation) with 100% power being a [duty cycle](https://en.wikipedia.org/wiki/Duty_cycle) of 1.
-You set the power with an integer value between -100 and 100 inclusive (where a negative value puts the motor in reverse).
+You set the power with an integer value between -1 and 1 inclusive.
+Fractional values (such as 0.42) can be used to specify less than 100% power.
+Negative values run the motor in the opposite direction.

 The field to change the output power is `power`.
 As each Motor Board has two outputs you will need to specify which output you want to control:

 ~~~~~ python
 from sr.robot3 import *